rose-collectionservices/collection-services-manual/01-DOCUMENTATION POLICY AND USING GITHUB/readme.md

 ## 1.4.7 Tables

 You can 'draw' tables in Markdown using a series of dashes (`-`) and pipes (`|`).
 However, this can be time-consuming.
-I recommend populating a spreadsheet with your data and uploading it as a CSV file [here](https://www.tablesgenerator.com/markdown_tables# "https://www.tablesgenerator.com/markdown_tables#").
+Another option is to populate a spreadsheet with your data and upload it as a CSV file [here](https://www.tablesgenerator.com/markdown_tables# "https://www.tablesgenerator.com/markdown_tables#").
 This will generate the Markdown table code, which you can simply copy and paste into your document.

 ---